-Winter is nearly upon us again and with it comes plenty of cold weather, rain, and snow here in the Seattle area.
+Winter is nearly upon us again and with it comes plenty of cold weather, rain, and snow here in the Kirkland area.
 Oftentimes, this season presents additional challenges for those who have to get around town and work in the exposed outdoors.

 As we’ve discussed in some of our recent blogs, construction sites are inherently more dangerous.
 Since construction workers typically perform their jobs outside, this type of work is often a much more difficult and hazardous job when done in the winter weather.
 Below, we discuss some tips that construction managers can remember for the upcoming season in order to keep workers as safe as possible.